 The inspector will go over these areas with the buyer.
 Be sure at a minimum, these items are covered in the inspection report.

-How do you Fail a Home Inspection?
+🙋 How do you Fail the Home Inspection Process in Phoenix, Az?

 A home inspection is not a pass or fail inspection.
 The purpose of the inspection is to inform the buyer of the condition of the home.
 If you are buying a resale home, understand this is a “used” home.
 There will certainly be some wear and tear on the house.
 The inspection process provides information on the house condition.
 There may be things in the report the buyer was already aware of by walking through the house.
 The inspection information allows the buyer to ask the seller to make certain repairs.
 The inspection also informs the buyer of repair issues whether or not the seller agrees to make repairs.
 There are times when the report shows repair issues beyond what the buyer wants to deal with.
 In Arizona, a buyer can cancel a purchase contract and receive a refund of earnest money due to items found during the inspection.

 Sellers in Arizona are not required to make repairs after a home inspection.
 A buy can submit a list of repair requests to the seller after the inspection.
 In Arizona, the buyer is required to provide the seller with a copy of the inspection report.
-The seller can elect to repair some of the requested items, all of them or pick and choose the ones to be completed.
+The seller can elect to repair some of the requested items, all of them, or pick and choose the ones to be completed.
 Often the items are minor, ie replacement of a faulty GFCI.
 Sometimes there is a minor leak under a sink.
 Often sellers are not aware of many issues on the report and will immediately fix some critical items.